Could your child have anxiety? Learn 5 sneaky signs of anxiety in children from an expert therapist so you can help your child.

 What changed absolutely everything?

-Natasha Daniels, creator of Anxious Toddlers to Teens, my absolute go to expert!
-Specifically her exceptional work in the online course, Crush Anxiety, because that’s just what it did, we were able to crush anxiety and move through it.
+Natasha Daniels, LCSW Child Therapist, creator of Anxious Toddlers to Teens, my absolute go to expert!
+Specifically her exceptional work in the online course, Crush Anxiety, an online course she created to help parents like me and you that don’t know how to help their kid with anxiety.

-I am beyond excited to welcome Natasha to Your Kid’s Table today to share with you the signs of anxiety that we frequently miss.
+I am beyond excited to welcome Natasha to Your Kid’s Table today to share with you the signs of anxiety that we frequently miss as parents.
 It’s an honor to have her here.
 I’ll let Natasha take it away…

 Important Signs That a Child Might Be Struggling With Anxiety

 Often, when we think of an anxious child, we imagine a scared, timid child who is clinging to our legs.
-This stereotype can blind us and prevent us from seeing anxiety, even when we are staring right at it.
+Of course this can be true but this stereotype can blind us and prevent us from seeing anxiety, even when we are staring right at it.

 If we miss anxiety, we miss an important opportunity to empower our child and build their skills to live a happier life.
 We’re also going to feel super frustrated, because most typical parenting approaches won’t work on anxiety.